willswank/dotnet-Peons/README.md

     IReadOnlyDictionary<string, int> frozenDictionary
         = new ReadOnlyDictionary<string, int>(writableDictionary);

-All read-only sets and dictionaries are also `IReadOnlyCollection`s.
+All read-only collections implement `IReadOnlyCollection`.

 Peons.DependencyInjection
 -------------------------

-A library may wish to avoid dependency on a specific DI container.
+A library may wish to avoid internal dependence on a specific DI container, but instead let consumers decide which IoC framework to use.
 To accomplish this:

 - Express internal bindings by implementing `IBindingsModule`.
 - Use an adapter class to bridge between `IBindingsModule` and the concrete DI container's module type.
 - Use a wrapper to express the concrete DI container as an `IDiContainer`.
 - Inject an `IDiContainer` at the consuming app's composition root.

 ### Declaring dependency bindings ###